devtut/generate/docs/python/writing-extensions.md

 ---
-metaTitle Writing extensions
+metaTitle: Writing extensions
-description Hello World with C Extension, C Extension Using c++ and Boost, Passing an open file to C Extensions
+description: Hello World with C Extension, C Extension Using c++ and Boost, Passing an open file to C Extensions
 ---

 # Writing extensions